Learning how to get into photography has never been so easy thanks to the technology currently available and the amount of information we have.

-Download an app like Snapseed and start editing in your smartphone.
+As I suggested above, download an app like Snapseed and start editing in your smartphone.
 Snapseed is an unbelievably powerful editing app.
 It’s like a Swiss Army Knife and it has everything you need to begin your post-production.

-Get familiar with curves to tweak highlights, shadows and midtones.
+Get familiar with curves to tweak highlights, shadows, and mid-tones.

-Saturation affects the intensity of you colors.
+Saturation affects the intensity of the colors.
 Make sure to not overdo it!

 Use the spot healing tool to remove impurities or distractive small elements on your image.

-You will find that when you make the leap to a professional tool on your computer such as Lightroom for example, you’ll find yourself being familiar with many of the functionalities available.
+You will find that when you make the leap to a professional tool on your computer such as Lightroom, for example, you’ll find yourself being familiar with many of the functionalities available.

 “Repetition is the mother of all learning”.